 - Eliminate bushes, shrubs, firewood, and other debris and objects near the house.

-2. Use insecticides in getting rid of crickets and their eggs and larvae.
+2. Use insecticides to get rid of crickets and their eggs and larvae.

-- These products usually contain permethrin β-cyfluthrin or deltamethrin that are very potent in exterminating pests.
+- These products usually contain permethrin β-cyfluthrin or deltamethrin which are very potent in exterminating pests.
 It is typically sprayed and applied around the house and near the structural foundation for better effect.

 3. Maintain the order and cleanliness of your house by doing the following techniques: